-After considering their options for two months, the Amsterdam-based board members of our Client’s company decided to proceed to set up the manufacturing WOFE in Tianjin, and our Incorporation Teams in both Shanghai and Singapore started the engagement in September 2006.
+After considering their options for two months, the Amsterdam-based board members of our Client’s company decided to proceed to set up the manufacturing WOFE in Tianjin, and our Incorporation Teams in both Shanghai and Singapore started the engagement.
 The first step was to reserve the intended company name with the Tianjin Municipal Administrative Bureau for Industry and Commerce, located in the city of Tianjin.
 Our Shanghai office submitted the name application on behalf of our Client, and received approval that the name was available within five working days.

 The next step was to prepare a Project Proposal for our Client.
 Healy Consultants’ Marketing and Media Department in Singapore prepared a detailed Proposal containing the following information: